xqyww123/phi-system/Readme.md

 φ-System is an experimental certified programming language and also a generic verification platform.
 It aims for reducing the labor effort for obtaining foundationally certified concrete programs (like C).

 A neat version for the readme is still in progress and will be updated soon.
+We refer readers to [Example Gallery](https://xqyww123.github.io/phi-system-html/index.html) for a quick preview of our examples.
 There are also [some materials](https://drive.google.com/drive/folders/1ABUWcxoQK2h7hF9MXRD1NbJ6jU7wDS-4?usp=sharing) working in progress for interesting readers.

 We are always looking for collaborations!